Temporal Label Smoothing for Early Event Prediction: Additional experiments and ablation studies

-Event-level performance trends for decompensation and respiratory failure prediction were similar to those obtained for circulatory failure in Figure \ref{fig:event-based}.
-As discussed in Section \ref{sec:perf-results}, temporal label smoothing improves recall of adverse event episodes over cross-entropy and MHP.
+Event-level performance for decompensation prediction is given in Figure \ref{fig:event_decomp}.
+Results are similar to those on circulatory failure discussed in Section \ref{sec:perf-results}: temporal label smoothing improves recall of adverse event episodes over cross-entropy and MHP.
+Note that the improvements observed over the baselines in terms of event-recall between 0 and $h$ are smaller than for circulatory failure, but are statistically significant as shown in Table\ref{tab:perf_results}